giorgeabdala/rust-polkadot-challenges/src/beginner/challenge_02.md

 - **Single Mutable Borrow**: Only one mutable reference at a time
 - **Borrow Checker**: Prevents data races and use-after-free bugs

-## Bonus Challenges

-1. **Implement a reservation system** where books can be reserved but not yet borrowed
-2. **Add book categories** and implement filtering with borrowed references
-3. **Create a method that takes a closure** operating on borrowed book data
-4. **Implement iterator methods** that return references to books

 The goal is to become comfortable with Rust's borrowing system and understand when to use owned values vs references.